ibm-cloud-docs/cephaas/gpu-setup.md

 # Using GPUs in your clusters
 {: #fusionaas-using-gpus}

-Fusion as a Service (FusionaaS) supports running GPU-enabled workloads on Red Hat OpenShift on IBM Cloud (ROKS) clusters that are created in your deployment.
+Fusion as a Service (FusionaaS) supports running GPU-enabled workloads on Red Hat OpenShift on IBM Cloud Satellite (ROKS) clusters that are created in your deployment.
 GPU-enabled clusters allow you to accelerate compute-intensive workloads such as AI, machine learning, and data processing.
 {: shortdesc}

 ## About GPU workloads in FusionaaS